CompanionKitteh/WynnRecipeOptimizer/README.md

 a bit of code i wrote to optimize crafting recipes, i only really planned to use this for personal use but since people wanted the code its provided here in this repository

-the code requires an `Ingredients_m.json` file for the ingredient information, i modified mine slightly since there were some odd characters in the original it also requires `numpy` and `tqdm`
+the code requires an `Ingredients_m.json` file for the ingredient information, i modified mine slightly since there were some odd characters in the original, it also requires `numpy` and `tqdm`

 to calculate a recipe you need to change line 314 to the skill and identification you want, you can then run the code through console by using `python crafty.py` or however else you choose

+note that the code doesnt assume any materials used, but youll have to calculate initial durability and stuff if you want to use durabilityModifier, duration, and charges

 stuff you can change:
 | line number | name | description |